‘Google My Business’ is a free tool provided by Google. From it, web admins and SEOs can manage multiple Google Business Profiles.

 - Create a website.

-However, to do any of the above, first the business owner (or web master) must claim and verify the business.
+However, to do any of the above for a company, the administrator must claim and verify the business.

 Manage Google My Business

-‘Google Location’ pages are managed under a dashboard called ‘Google My Business‘, found here www.google.com/business.
+‘Google Business Profiles’ are managed under a dashboard called ‘Google My Business‘, found here at www.google.com/business.

 To start, CLAIM YOUR BUSINESS.